American LaFrance: History

-Freightliner Era
+Freightliner era

 In 1995, Freightliner, a subsidiary of Daimler AG, purchased the remnants of the company, yet again resurrecting LaFrance.
 Freightliner continued to utilize American LaFrance's original nameplates and designations including the Eagle custom chassis.
 Many of their Liberty products were built on Freightliner M2 or Sterling Acterra chassis.
 ALF operated additional manufacturing facilities in Ephrata, Pennsylvania; Sanford, Florida; and Hamburg, New York.
 In 2005 it was the fifth largest manufacturer of emergency vehicles in North America.

-Patriarch Partners Era
+Patriarch Partners era

-In December 2005, it was announced that Freightliner had transferred the ownership of American LaFrance to the New York-based investment firm, Patriarch Partners, LLC.
+In December 2005, it was announced that Freightliner had transferred the ownership of American LaFrance to the New York–based investment firm Patriarch Partners, LLC.
 The headquarters and main plant in Ladson, South Carolina, were not included in the transaction.
-However, Patriarch Partners were allowed to use the plant until early 2007, when DaimlerChrysler began using the plant for assembly of the Dodge Sprinter.
+However, Patriarch Partners was allowed to use the plant until early 2007, when DaimlerChrysler began using the plant for assembly of the Dodge Sprinter.
 Under new ownership ALF relocated within the Charleston, South Carolina, area in summer 2007 to a brand-new facility, including manufacturing and corporate headquarters, with nearly 500000 sqft of total space.

-On 28 January 2008, American LaFrance filed for Chapter 11 bankruptcy protection blaming problems with implementation of a new IBM enterprise resource planning (ERP) system.
-On 25 July 2008, the company emerged from bankruptcy with a revised business plan to transfer the firetruck body building portion of the business to the remaining Hamburg, New York, (formerly RDMurray Inc.) and Ephrata, Pennsylvania, (formerly Ladder Towers Inc.) facilities.
+On 28 January 2008, American LaFrance filed for Chapter 11 bankruptcy protection, blaming problems with implementation of a new IBM enterprise resource planning (ERP) system.
+On 25 July 2008, the company emerged from bankruptcy with a revised business plan to transfer the firetruck body building portion of the business to the remaining Hamburg, New York (formerly RDMurray Inc.), and Ephrata, Pennsylvania (formerly Ladder Towers Inc.), facilities.
 The Summerville, South Carolina, plant continued to manufacture fire truck cab and chassis, but focused on vocational vehicles and the Condor vehicle line.
-In 2009, the company closed Hamburg and Ephrata attempting to consolidate operations to Summerville.
+In 2009, the company closed Hamburg and Ephrata, attempting to consolidate operations to Summerville.
 On 17 January 2014, the company announced it would cease operation.
 Remaining assets of the company, which included parts and partially completed trucks, were auctioned to pay creditors.
 As of that October it was highly unlikely American LaFrance would be opening its doors ever again.

-Historical Collections
+Historical collections

 The North Charleston Fire Museum and Educational Center, located in North Charleston, South Carolina, claims to house "the largest collection of professionally restored American LaFrance fire apparatus in the country".
 The museum has an active collection of 20 ALF vehicles, each in operating condition.

+World record

+A 1921 American LaFrance Type 12 engine serial #3970 was the first motorized fire truck in Anchorage, Alaska.
+On November 23, 1922, a fire started in the Evans-Jonesville Coal Mine, in Sutton, AK.
+The mine was accessible by railroad and the primary source of coal for electricity and heating for Anchorage.
+The fire truck was loaded onto a rail car and, along with the Fire Chief and a firefighter, was taken to the mine.
+It pumped for 13 days straight, only being shut down for oil changes and to change hose due to broken couplings.
+This was done in freezing weather.